e2eSolutionArchitect/azure-finops-toolkit/steps-to-enable-Microsoft-FinOps-Toolkit.md

 - Simply install in your developer machine

 ### Download PowerBi (*.pbix) report templates
 - Please download *.pbix report files from the latest release. [click here](https://github.com/microsoft/finops-toolkit/tags) to download report templates.
+- Currently for v0.7 release the report templates are categorized and available as follows.
+  - PowerBI-storage.zip for templates that connect to storage (with or without FinOps hubs)
+  - PowerBI-kql.zip for templates that connect to FinOps hubs with Data Explorer
+  - PowerBI-demo.zip for reports with sample data

+To follow the on-going instruction please use the templates from "PowerBI-storage.zip"

 ### Connect Data source to Azure storage
 - Open a template file (*.pbix) in PowerBI desktop.